-As a member of VaLORS, you may be eligible for severance benefits under the Workforce Transition Act (WTA) if you are involuntarily separated from employment.
+You may be eligible for severance benefits if you are involuntarily separated from employment.
 Involuntary separation is a layoff because of a budget reduction, agency reorganization, workforce downsizing or another cause not related to job performance or misconduct.
 If you voluntarily resign from your position, you are not eligible for severance benefits.